Christian nationalism: Finland

 The small far-right and pro-Russian Power Belongs to the People (VKK) party has been described as Christian nationalist by Helsingin Sanomat.
-Sanan- ja uskonnonvapaus ry (Freedom of Speech and Religion Association), associated with MP and former chair of the Christian Democrats Päivi Räsänen, has also supported openly fascist candidates of Blue-and-Black Movement that seek to ban the LGBT movement and "non-native religions".
-The association also supports VKK and Freedom Alliance.
-The Blue-and-Black Movement itself is also inspired by the Christian fascist Patriotic People's Movement and its leader Tuukka Kuru is a member of the traditionalist Lutheran Mission Diocese.
+Freedom of Speech and Religion Association, associated with MP and former chair of the Christian Democrats Päivi Räsänen, has also supported openly fascist candidates of the Blue-and-Black Movement that seek to ban the LGBT movement and "non-native religions" (i.e. other than Christianity and paganism).
+The association also supports VKK and the Freedom Alliance.
+The Blue-and-Black Movement itself is also inspired by the Christian fascist Patriotic People's Movement and its leader Tuukka Kuru is a member of the Mission Diocese.
 Aforementioned local far-right pro-Russian parties have recruited combatants for the Russian side in Ukraine, who have then after gone to the Russian Imperial Movement's training camps in St. Petersburg and become fighters in the Russo-Ukrainian War.

 The Finnish Bible Belt of Ostrobothnia has been significantly shaped by the conservative Finnish Lutheran revival and Awakenism.
 The area was also the place of origin of the Finnish fascist movements Lapua Movement and Patriotic People's Movement, and revivalism was a dominant force among Finnish fascists and Nazis.
 Even in the modern day, the Revivalist Lutheran Evangelical Association of Finland chooses to ordain their priests in Russian Evangelical Lutheran Church of Ingria because of its strong opposition to the LGBT movement and women in ministry.

-There has emerged a Finnish Christian nationalist media ecosystem.
-Neo-Nazi Nordic Resistance Movement has published Magneettimedia newspaper that Suomen Kuvalehti characterized as Christian nationalist.
+A Finnish Christian nationalist media ecosystem has emerged: the Neo-Nazi Nordic Resistance Movement has published the Magneettimedia newspaper that Suomen Kuvalehti characterized as Christian nationalist.
 The newspaper and its distribution were funded by department store tycoon and holocaust denier Juha Kärkkäinen.
 In 2013 the newspaper was circulated to some 660,000 households.
 Theological magazine Vartija also defined as Christian nationalist the alt-tech website Oikea Media, Patmos Mission Foundation and the television channels TV7 and AlfaTV.
 It further observes that "It has been noticeable that those on the extreme right, both religiously and politically, have found each other": there is an informal group of over 500 religious members of the far-right Finns Party.